The Benefits of an Embedded Controller for Auxiliary Inverters

 Commercial electric vehicles generally have several auxiliaries which require electrification when de-coupled from a constantly running combustion engine.
 On the chassis, this typically includes the power steering pump and an air compressor for brakes and suspension.
-On the body, there can be a lot of variation of equipment from pumps for hydraulic systems to compressors for HVAC and refrigeration units.
+On the body, there can be a lot of variations of equipment from pumps for hydraulic systems to compressors for HVAC and refrigeration units.
 In any case, the number of auxiliaries on a commercial vehicle can really start to add up – and managing them all can present challenges.

 In another article, I had previously written about the benefits of managing multiple auxiliaries from a hardware standpoint by utilizing a multi-axis inverter system.
 In this article, I will focus on the benefits of managing the communication and control of multiple auxiliaries with an embedded controller and some additional opportunities this can offer.
 Here, I will be using the KEB T6 auxiliary inverter as my point of reference since this is a multi-axis system with an integrated embedded controller.